All aspects of this article are for informational purposes only - see disclaimer below

 Liability cases in Mexico may be tried under civil or criminal law.
 Criminal liability differs from civil liability in that damages in a criminal case may not be subject to the limits which exist in civil liability cases.
 Also, in a criminal case, an accident victim does not have to hire a lawyer to seek damages- the lawyer is appointed by the public prosecutor.
 For both of these reasons, it preferable to seek damages as a criminal case rather than a civil case.

-While in some Mexican states (such as the D.F. and Chihuahua) judgements are growing closer in severity to that of the U.S., most states including Baja California, are still very lenient in terms of liability exposure.
-In an accident which occurs in Baja California in which you are at fault and there is a fatality involved, the damages you may be liable for are:
+Due to recent Mexican laws, judgements are growing closer in severity to that of the U.S. In an accident which occurs in Baja California in which you are at fault and there is a fatality involved, the damages you may be liable for are:

 While liability exposure may be lower in Mexico than in the U.S., this is changing.
 The trend is towards more discretionary limits imposed on a case by case basis as seen in states such as the D.F. and Chihuahua.
 In terms of insurance coverage, even though the costs for judgements may be less in Mexico than what we are accustomed to in the U.S., it is still very important to have adequate coverage.